RedisLabs/redislabs-docs/content/ri/using-redisinsight/api.md

 ##### Redis Cluster Database Parameters

-Redis Cluster databases are added using `dbType: "OSS_CLUSTER"`.
+Redis Cluster databases are added using `connectionType: "CLUSTER"`.

 The following additional parameters are required for Redis Cluster databases.